mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 partially refitted as extra commons, with the mining drones being the only way that cargo gets in or out.
-Collapsible fuel tanks are sometimes fitted, to allow an Ajilchin to perform two jumps in a row and take a four- parsec straight path before refuelling.
+Collapsible fuel tanks are sometimes fitted, to allow an Ajilchin to perform two jumps in a row and take a four-parsec straight path before refuelling.

 Crew accommodations are provided by a pair of staterooms, with open space between them often pressed into service as a ship's locker, with